 You can override the default for a specific job by going to Job Properties > Color > Output profile.
 Instead of Use job defined settings, select a profile from the list.
-You can also set a specific output profile as the default by accessing Set defaults from the Server menu in Job Properties.
+You can also set a specific output profile as the default by accessing Set defaults from the Server menu in Command WorkStation.

 Note: The default output profile displayed in the Color tab of the Default Settings window is that set by the Fiery server.
-The note displayed there ("Use job defined settings" is always the default profile selection.) refers to the Output Profile menu in Job Properties.
+The note displayed there ("Use job defined settings" is always the default profile selection.) refers to the Output profile menu in the Job Properties window.

 If a job is using Paper Catalog, the default output profile will be that specified in the Paper Catalog entry for the front color profile and the back color profile.
 Server's default is the profile determined by the Fiery server.
-For more information, see How does the Fiery server decide which output profile to use? on page 86.
+For more information, see How does the Fiery server decide which output profile to use? on page 89.